obiterocelot/SchoolDocs-assessment/frontEnd/README.md

 This is the frontend for the Schooldocs Todo application, designed as part of the full-stack developer assessment.
 The application is built using React and a UI framework of your choice to showcase your design skills.

-## Features

-- User-friendly interface for managing todos.
-- Ability to create, read, update, and delete todos.
-- Responsive design that adapts to different screen sizes.
-- Schooldocs-themed UI with a green color scheme.

 ## Getting Started

 To get started with the frontend application, follow these steps: